zachs78/MacOS-XPS-9500-OpenCore/README.md

 TL;DR Sleep is broken for Dell XPS 9500 on Windows too.
 We can still opt-in to use S3 on Windows but Dell has chosen not to implement (or very incompetent at implementing) a working version of S3 resume in their BIOS for XPS 9500.
 When you resume, you'll get the same behavior as Catalina - Dell logo that never goes away until you hard reset.

 Lesson?
 Buy an Asus instead.
 Or better yet, just get a Mac.
 Vote with your wallet.
 Avoid Dell and Microsoft.

 ---

-## Built-in speaker / headphones jack issue

-Layout 11 for ALC289 is a bit different to ours unfortunately.
-The XPS 9500 has a subwoofer pin config that gets wired to physical subwoofers in the laptop.
-This config isn't available on any other laptops.
-The headphones jack on the right side of the laptop isn't working properly either (distorted sound).

-It is likely that we need to create our own ALC289 layout.
-If anyone can work out how to follow the instructions here (https://github.com/F0x1c/AppleALC_Instructions) to create a custom AppleALC layout for our codec, please let me know here where I have also posted the codec dump for the ALC289 specific to our laptop - https://www.insanelymac.com/forum/topic/311293-applealc-%E2%80%94-dynamic-applehda-patching/?page=205&tab=comments#comment-2737928.

-The headphones jack on the Dell dock is working fine however, as it uses an external USB audio.

----